Introduction

 Lesson 2: Build the Smallest Valuable Product

-Instead, focus on creating a Minimum Viable Product (MVP).
+Instead, ship a Minimum Viable Product (MVP).

 An MVP should answer one question: